kuertee/x4-mod-ui-extensions/README.md

 History
 =======
+v1.2.2, 15 Dec 2020:
+-Allows the "selectComponent" mode to work directly from the MapMenu instead of only from the ConversationMenu.
+-Also for "selectComponent" mode, if menu.modeparam[6] is set, an "AddUITriggeredEvent", with screen = menu.modeparam[6] and control = "select_component", will trigger.
+-Also for "selectComponent" mode, if menu.modeparam[1] is nil, the next conversation section will not trigger.
+-Documented the two features (Mission Guidance tab, and selectComponent mode directly from the menu) that are not related to the call-backs available in this mod.
+See the section "Documentation".

+v1.2.1, 13 Dec 2020:
+-New feature: Support for Info Center (https://www.nexusmods.com/x4foundations/mods/268) by Forleyor provided by Forleyor.

+v1.2.0, 8 Dec 2020:
+-New feature: Allow mods to create guidance missions (i.e. missiontype.guidance) that will be listed in the Guidance Missions tab.
+This also enables the Set Active and Set Inactive buttons in missions listed in the Guidance Missions tab.
+Examples of these are my mods: Loot mining, Ship scanner, Signal leak hunter - increasing range, Station scanner, and Waypoint fields for deployments.

 v1.1.0, 2 Nov 2020:
 -New feature: Features that allow totally custom panels that work like the Objects and Properties panel.
 I.e. Items in these custom panels are interactive and can be clicked, multi-selected, right-clicked, expanded, etc. See the UI screenshots in my "Crime has consequences" mod (https://www.nexusmods.com/x4foundations/mods/566).